-- 26. This Guide provides general guidance in handling IP-related matters.
+26. This Guide provides general guidance in handling IP-related matters.
 There may be special circumstances which may not be covered, e.g. spin-offs.
 In such cases, the local research institution concerned should seek the advice, and where appropriate, approval from ITC.
-Each case will be considered on its own merit. - 27.
-In all cases, ITC retains the right not to approve any particular IP arrangement in exceptional circumstances. - 28.
-This Guide supersedes the 'Guide on Intellectual Property Arrangements for Research and Development Projects Funded under the Innovation and Technology Support Programme of the Innovation and Technology Fund' dated August 2013, and will be effective until further notice. - 29.
-For any enquiries, please contact the ITF Secretariat -
+Each case will be considered on its own merit.

+27. In all cases, ITC retains the right not to approve any particular IP arrangement in exceptional circumstances.

+28. This Guide supersedes the 'Guide on Intellectual Property Arrangements for Research and Development Projects Funded under the Innovation and Technology Support Programme and the Midstream Research Programme for Universities of the Innovation and Technology Fund' dated October 2017, and will be effective until further notice.

+29. For any enquiries, please contact the ITF Secretariat -
-ITF Secretariat (ITSP Section)

-Innovation and Technology Commission

-21/F, West Wing, Central Government Offices

-2 Tim Mei Avenue

-Tamar, Hong Kong
+ITF Secretariat (ITSP Section) Innovation and Technology Commission 21/F, West Wing, Central Government Offices 2 Tim Mei Avenue Tamar, Hong Kong Tel : (852) 3655 5678 E-mail : enquiry@itc.gov.hk

-Tel: (852) 3655 5725

-E-mail: enquiry@itc.gov.hk

-Innovation and Technology Commission December 2016
+Innovation and Technology Commission September 2018